-Later on, inspired by Cuculescu's maximal weak type $(1,1)$ inequality for martingales \cite{Cuc}, Parcet \cite{JP1} made use of the tool of noncommutative martingales theory to formulate a noncommutative version of Calder{\'o}n-Zygmund decomposition.
-As a consequence, Parcet obtained the noncommutative weak type $(1,1)$ estimates of Calder{\'o}n-Zygmund operators associated with the standard kernels acting on operator-valued functions, which found an unexpected application in solving the Nazarov-Peller conjecture in the perturbation theory \cite{CPSZ}.
-The reader is referred to \cite{C,HLMP,HX,Lai,MP,CXY13,GJP17,Hon,HWW,XXX16,XXY17,HX,HLX} for more related works.

-Inspired by these remarkable theories and encouraging results, the purpose of the first part of this paper is to investigate the mapping properties of the Bochner-Riesz means for the Hermite operator $H=-\Delta+|x|^{2}$ acting on noncommutative $L_{p}$-spaces.
-To better illustrate our results, let us recall some notions and we refer the reader to the next section for precise definitions.
-Recall that the Hermite polynomials $H_{m}(x)$ on $\R$ are defined by
+We remark that most of works mentioned above, including Mei's Hardy/BMO spaces, Junge-Le Merdy-Xu's Littlewood-Paley-Stein theory and Hardy/BMO spaces over quantum tori etc, belong to harmonic analysis associated to quantum Markov semigroups.
+So it is natural to consider semigroups beyond Markov in noncommutative harmonic analysis.
+The typical example in classical case is the Hermite semigroup.